 Where anyone has concerns regarding ‘slavery servitude and forced or compulsory labour’ and ‘human trafficking’ please report;

-– Internally; to HR, or the Compliance department
+Internally; to HR, or the Compliance department

-This policy and statement is authorised by and has the full commitment of the board of Directors and is confirmed by the signature of the Compliance Director which appears hereunder.
+This policy and statement are authorised by and has the full commitment of the board of Directors and is confirmed by the signature of the Compliance Director which appears hereunder.
 This policy will be reviewed as a minimum annually.

-Mr Chris Costall
+Signed: Mr Chris Costall Compliance Director